 Dr. Cairo’s translational consortium research programs will be testing targeted cellular therapy against Hodgkin Lymphoma in patients who have failed first or second line therapy.

-In demonstrating his commitment to advancing research Dr. Cairo serves as co-host for the International Symposium on Childhood, Adolescent and Young Adult Non-Hodgkin Lymphoma.
+Demonstrating his commitment to advancing research, Dr. Cairo serves as co-host for the International Symposium on Childhood, Adolescent and Young Adult Non-Hodgkin Lymphoma.
 This conference gathers individuals from around the globe to further develop cures and treatments for pediatric cancer.

 Dr. Cairo is indebted to PCRF’s Board of Directors, Advisory Board Members, officers and volunteers for their generous support of the aforementioned pediatric cancer research programs.
-The year 2015 marks the 33nd year of sustained and continuous support in our research mission on children and adolescents with cancer.
-PCRF and Dr. Cairo are thrilled to have the opportunity to partner in the enhancement of the pediatric cancer survival rate from 20% to 90% in the last 35 years.
+The year 2018 marks the 36th year of sustained and continuous support of our research mission on children and adolescents with cancer.
+Over this long-standing partnership, pediatric cancer survival rates have improved significantly for certain types of cancers from 20% to 90%!